ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

  ####################

 1) Swapping between default and collections-based views will clear your Recently Played list.
 Not likely to change with future revisions.

-2) Volume and brightness controls within the stock OS's native Splore app do not listen to the physical buttons and must be done within software.

-3) Power key does either nothing, or weird stuff, in many custom paks.
+2) Power key does either nothing, or weird stuff, in many custom paks - especially those based on RetroArch.